 It is vital to keep in mind your dog’s coat type when choosing a brush.
-There are many different brushes available and many are appropriate for only one hair type.
+There are many different dog brushes available and many are appropriate for only one hair type.
 Sometimes you can get the required features in the cheap dog grooming brush.
-Just continue reading the following grooming dog brush buying guide and you will be able to choose the perfect one!

 Dog Grooming Brush Types

-There are many types of brushes that are available in the markets.
-Each of them is for a different purpose and different breeds.
-You need to figure out which one is for your dogs.
-As brushing is a big part of your dog’s health, you need to pick it carefully.
+Many types of dog brushes are available nowadays.
+Each of them suits a different purpose and different breeds.
+Since brushing is a vital aspect of your dog’s health, you need to pick one carefully.

-After comparing the shapes and sizes, we found out there are four types of brushes for grooming your dog.
+After comparing various shapes and sizes, we found four main types of brushes for grooming your dog.
 And these are:

-The bristle brushes are a versatile option and practical for all coat types.
+Bristle brushes are a versatile option and practical for all coat types.
 But, the length and spacing between the bristles will vary to match the different breeds.
-For instance, the long and widely spaced bristles are the most practical for the long coats.
-Also, the brush with stiff bristles is for coarse hair.
+For instance, long and widely spaced bristles are the most practical for long and double coats.
+Also, brushes with stiff bristles are for coarse hair.

-A pin brush is very common.
-Most of the dog owners use this brush to groom their dog.
+Pin brushes are very common.
+You’ll find at least one in every home of a dog owner!
 This brush removes all the dead hair and dander from the coat without removing any natural oils.
-It gives a glossy look to your dog’s hair.
-This pin brush (rubber-tipped ends may highlight) is one of the best dog grooming brush options that are for the dogs with medium to long-haired, or those with woolly or curly coats.
+It gives a glossy look to your dog’s fur.
+All in all, it’s one of the best options for dogs with long to medium hair, or those with woolly or curly coats.

 With this brush, you also need to buy another flea comb.
-Flea comb helps you to remove all the fleas from your dog’s hair should you need to.
-If you’re unsure whether or not your dog has fleas, a flea comb can help you figure it out.
+It will help you remove all the fleas from your dog’s hair.
+We’re not saying your dog is a fleabag, mind you!
+It’s just that every dog gets fleas at least once in their lifetime.
+If you’re unsure whether your dog has them, a flea comb can help you figure it out.

 A slicker brush has thin and short wires on a flat cover.
-This brush is mainly for medium-to-long-haired or curly-haired dogs.
-The slicker brush is designed to tackle tangles and mats with its fine wire bristles.
-This brush is available in the market in various shapes and sizes.
+This brush is mainly for medium-to-long or curly-haired dogs.
+It’s designed to tackle tangles and mats with its fine wire bristles.
+It’s available in various shapes and sizes.

-This undercoat rake brush is especially for entering into a dog’s thick hair and disentangles hair from the undercoat dog’s skin.
-This brush looks like a razor.
-It has one or two lines of tightly-spaced pins.
+An undercoat rake comb enters into a dog’s thick hair and disentangles hair from the undercoat dog s skin.
+Looking like a razor, it can be a bit intimidating.
+It has one or two lines of tightly packed pins.
 You need to use this brush with minimum pressure.
 This brush is mainly for breeds like German Shepherds, Malamutes, and Chow Chows.

-But before buying this brush, you need to make sure that they are perfect for your dog’s hair range.
-If the brush is shorter than the hair’s range, then it would not fit the below of hair.
-And if it is longer than the dog’s hair, then it would irritate the skin.
+However, before buying it, you need to make sure that it suits your dog’s hair range.
+If the brush is shorter than the hair’s range, then it would not reach below the fur.
+And if it is longer than the dog’s fur, it may irritate the skin.

 Different breeds have different types of coats.
 As time passes, dog coats also began to change.
 And when they get mature, we get to know about their coat type.
 Then we can determine how to groom them.

 When it comes to grooming your dog, coat type plays a major part.
-Different kinds of hair need a different brush.
+Different kinds of hair need different brushes.
 The dog’s coat can influence the right brushing technique as well.
-So, if you are buying a brush for your dog, then choose it according to its coat type.
+If you are buying a brush for your dog, choose it according to its coat type.